skpr/proxy-app/README.md

 The proxy should not need to be configured, but you can map a couple of configurable values to the Skpr configuration using environment variables or command line arguments.
-This will override any skpr config values - and allow the proxy to be run without skpr config being utilized.
+This will override any Skpr config values - and allow the proxy to be run without Skpr config being utilized.

-The environment variable will instruct the proxy which skpr config key/value pair to use, for example `PROXY_APP_CONFIG_KEY_ENDPOINT` could be set to `elasticsearch.default.endpoint`.
+The environment variable will instruct the proxy which Skpr config key/value pair to use, for example `PROXY_APP_CONFIG_KEY_ENDPOINT` could be set to `elasticsearch.default.endpoint`.